 - Practical info & tips

-Good to know: This itinerary starts in Tallinn, Estonia, and ends in Vilnius, Lithuania, but you can easily do it the other way around – from Vilnius to Tallinn.
-There’s really not much difference and both cities have very good flight connections to various European countries.
+Good to know: This Baltics travel itinerary starts in Tallinn, Estonia, and ends in Vilnius, Lithuania, but you can easily do it the other way around – from Vilnius to Tallinn.
+There’s really not much difference which way you travel, and both cities have very good flight connections to various European countries.

 Here’s our suggested Baltics travel itinerary: